Easthy/sql_analyzer/README.md

 #### Issues
 - There is a problem if the DISTKEY is defined right after a column's data type (sqlglot throws an error).
 It should be defined after all columns
-- Columns' names in the insert and select statements must be the same